BhoomiRaghav/BhoomiRaghav/README.md

 - 🚀 Curious about startups and the idea of creating something meaningful in AI
 - 🤝 Open to collaborations and learning through real projects
 - 🌐 Comfortable with **Web Development** and building practical solutions
 - 🎸 Loves playing guitar, 🚴 cycling, and 🏐 volleyball — a chill mind builds better code
+- 🏆 Built a website for a hackathon — **[EduSaga](https://edusaga.vercel.app/)**

 ---